If you’re looking to expand your ecommerce business into China, there’s good and bad news.

 First, the bad news: Many ecommerce retailers fail in their cross-border efforts in China.

 Now, the good news: You don’t have to be filed away among the unsuccessful attempts.
 You can find success in cross-border selling in China if you learn how to work with Chinese ecommerce standards.
 Start with a strategy that proves you understand consumer behavior in your new market.
-Play to win with a rundown of key Chinese ecommerce shopping rules.
+Play to win with a rundown of key online Chinese shopping rules.

 The best news of all: You likely already have the keys to the most powerful success factors in Chinese ecommerce.
 They are:

 - Web presence for digital natives